marthak1/flashcardapiproject/README.md

 Narrative:
 Scenario: As a user, I want to update the content of a flashcard so that I can correct errors or improve its accuracy.

-Use Case: The user opens the app, clicks “Update Flashcard,” enters the new question (“Word or Phrase”) and its coresponding new answer (“Definition or Translation”), and saves the flashcard.
+Use Case: (through a client of this web API) enters the new question (“Word or Phrase”) and its coresponding new answer (“Definition or Translation”), and saves the flashcard.

 Acceptance Criteria:
 Accessing Flashcards: